attitude/elementQueriesJS/README.md

 1. You can use any server-side to render classes needed to display the site correctly and thus support even legacy devides.
-1. By adding 'media-experience-disabled' class you can pause this plugin from processing.
+1. By adding 'eq-off' class you can pause this plugin from processing.
 1. You can even add experience switcher independent from the screen size that could allow users to switch best experience they need even without javascript.